mhkoca/case-study-auth-guard/README.md

 I used SQLite as database.
 When you open the solution, it is enough to run the ```add-migration migration_name``` and ```update-database``` commands in both API projects.
 There is a User table in the database created for AuthGuard.
 Employee table in the Employee database.
 Tables will be seeded with a few records when the migration is done.

-You can use
+You can use the following parameters to login and get token.
 ```
 {
   "email": "test@test.com",
   "password": "password"
 }
 ```
-to login and get token.